MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/quickstarts/uwp/auth.md

   * **Name**: `zumoquickstart`
 * Save the app manifest with **Ctrl+S**.

 The **Name** field must match the protocol for the callback.
-In our case, this is `zumoquickstart://easyauth.callback`, so the name is `zumoquickstart`.
+We are using `zumoquickstart://easyauth.callback`, so the name is `zumoquickstart`.

 ### Handle the callback